 Foodcritic looks for lint-like behavior and reports it!

 Foodcritic is a static linting tool that analyzes all of the Ruby code that is authored in a cookbook against a number of rules, and then returns a list of violations.
 Because Foodcritic is a static linting tool, using it is fast.
 The code in a cookbook is read, broken down, and then compared to Foodcritic rules.
-The code is not run (a chef-client run does not occur).
+The code is not run (a Chef Infra Client run does not occur).
 Foodcritic does not validate the intention of a recipe, rather it evaluates the structure of the code, and helps enforce specific behavior, detect portability of recipes, identify potential run-time failures, and spot common anti-patterns.